jconorgrogan/Informational-Constructivism/README.md

 Therefore, denying F0 necessitates invoking F0 within the logical framework used to evaluate the denial.
 Both branches (assuming P or assuming ¬P) confirm that F0 is operative within that framework.
 Registered contrast is thus obligatory for any non-trivial, self-consistent descriptive scheme; it cannot be coherently negated within such a scheme.
 It stands as the minimum necessary axiom for constructing a communicable, logically grounded theory of reality.

+**Logical completeness: no third stance
+One might try a logical escape by declaring, “P and ¬P are both wrong.”
+Call that claim X. To assert X you must:

+Identify the sentence “P and ¬P are wrong.”

+Mark that sentence as distinct from “P is right” and from “¬P is right.”

+Store that mark somewhere.

+Step 1 and 2 create a distinction.
+Step 3 records it.
+Together they instantiate F0.
+In other words, naming any purported third stance already draws and registers a line, so F0 fires again.
+A framework with zero registered distinctions cannot support a proposition, an argument, or a conversation.
+Therefore every coherent description is unavoidably inside an F0 world, and no genuine “third possibility” exists.

 ## Building a logic tree: The Genesis
 Let's take this slow.
 As formalized below (Box 0), the very act of representing or processing this "void" state within *any* system capable of holding state requires introducing a minimal contrast (via the `Δ_gen` operator), making the void inherently unstable from an internal perspective.